Mental Health & Essential Oils Guide

 Studies have shown mixed results regarding the effectiveness of essential oils.
 According to the Cleveland Clinic, there is some proof that essential oil blends may help to improve sleep, reduce anxiety, kill bacteria and fungi, ease headaches, support nervous system function, and help in soothing nausea

 A study on the effect of aromatherapy on anxiety revealed that participants who inhaled rose water oil each day for four weeks saw a significant decrease in their anxiety levels.
 Much of the proof regarding the efficacy of essential oils is anecdotal, however.
-Many people use oils to promote relaxation in massage therapy, aid sleep, lift their mood, avoid getting sick, or enjoy a refreshing scent.
+Many people use essential oils to promote relaxation in massage therapy, aid sleep, lift their mood, avoid getting sick, or enjoy a refreshing scent.

 The body responds to different scents in different ways, and the effects can vary from person to person.
 Your experience with essential oils will be unique to you.
 While some may find a particular scent to be relaxing, others may find it stimulating.
 It's important to experiment and discover which scents work best for your individual needs.